Skip to main content

 Example: offset=0e99b25c-abde-4553-973b-8d94d49cd87e

-An optional parameter that determines the ID of the first transaction to include in the operation response, specified by the transaction ID (transactionId).
+A parameter that determines the first transaction to show in the operation response.

-If not provided, then the result will start with the first transaction in the device history.
+• If no value is set, then the result starts with the first transaction in the ReuseID user's history.

 Responses